 Translated to actuarial terminology, this level-cost objective means that the contribution rates must total at least the following:

 Normal Cost (the cost of members' service being rendered this year) ... plus ...
-Interest on Unfunded Actuarial Accrued Liabilities (unfunded accrued already rendered and (ii) the accrued assets of the plan).
+Interest on Unfunded Actuarial Accrued Liabilities (unfunded accrued liabilities are the difference between (i) liabilities for service already rendered and (ii) the accrued assets of the plan).